-Financial Accounting Standards Board - Accounting Standards Update ("FASB ASU") 2010-20, Receivables (Topic310).
+Financial Accounting Standards Board - Accounting Standards Update ("FASB ASU") 2010-20, Receivables (Topic 310).

 This ASU is intended to provide additional information to assist financial statement users in assessing an entity's credit risk exposure and evaluating the adequacy of its allowance for credit losses.
 The ASU requires an entity to provide disclosures that facilitate financial statement users' evaluation of the nature of credit risk inherent in an entity's portfolio of receivables, how the risk is analyzed in arriving at an allowance for credit losses and the changes and reasons for those changes in the allowance for credit losses.
-The ASU was issued July 2010 and is effective for interim and annual reporting periods on or after December 15, 2010.
+The ASU was issued July 2010 and is effective for interim and annual reporting periods on or after June 15, 2011, as amended by ASU 2011-01.
+The Company does not expect the adoption of these provisions to have a significant effect on its consolidated financial statements.